Harper-College-DavidBThomp/davidbthomp.github.io/README.md

 ## Assignment 10

 In this session, I used objects to create and manage data.
 Using objects is new to me, so I learned how to create and use them.
 Objects are useful because they allow us to create and manipulate data in a way that is much more manageable.
 I also learned that everything except primitive data types is objects, meaning that they can be used to augment other objects.
 This helps me understand the purpose of object-oriented programming more because objects allow for interactions in the code.
 In the future, I will be able to use objects to create expansive and manageable code.
 The standard today is to understand and know object-oriented programming.

+## Assignment 11

+In this lesson, we learned about the HTML DOM and the interactions we can have with the DOM by using JavaScript.
+I have to admit that I was at a point where I should have had an in-depth understanding of what the DOM is, but the terminology confused and scared me a little bit.
+I learned that the DOM is the way that the documents are formatted, the "o" being the objects in the documents, and the "m" is the model which operated like a tree.
+In the future, using the DOM will allow me to modify and interpret pages using JavaScript.